avishek-das1/navigation/README.md

 # Navigation driven by bidirectional information transmission between sensing and actuation
+## Avishek Das & Pieter Rein ten Wolde
-Data and scripts for reproducing the findings in arXiv:2607.26798.
+Data and scripts for reproducing the figures in arXiv:2607.26798 (2026).